 If the roof repair is extensive enough and it is determined that most or all of your roof has been damaged, this is no longer considered a 'roof repair', but a 'roof replacement' or a 're-roof'.
 Examples of a whole roof replacement are from a hail storm or simply old age.
 In most cases it is impractical to repair a roof that has been damaged from a hail storm.
 Most of the time, hail storms damage an entire roof, not just a section of it.

-If you suspect your roof is in need of repair, contact us immediately for a free inspection and estimate.
+If you suspect your roof is in need of repair in Colorado, contact us immediately for a free inspection and estimate.
 If your roof is damaged, it should be repaired right away to avoid more costly repairs.
 If left alone, a small leak can lead to bigger problems and a larger repair bill later.